tanerijun/tanerijun/README.md

 Hi 👋 My name is Vincent Taneri
 ===============================

-A coding enthusiast
+Some info about me:

-* 🌍  I'm based in Taiwan
+* 🌍  I'm in Taiwan
 * ✉️  You can contact me at [tanerivince@gmail.com](mailto:tanerivince@gmail.com)
 * 🧠  I'm learning ... lots